-How metemgee is served varies depending on what part of Guyana you are from.
-Most Guyanese people eat metemgee with fried fish and duff and others have it with fried fish, boiled eggs and duff.
-I like to eat mine with nothing added so that I can enjoy every bite of the brothy goodness.
-I don’t need the added distractions.
-My husbands loves his metemgee with lots of “obstacles”, as he says, and he definitely cuts open one of the wiri-wiri peppers in his bowl for added heat.
+Metemgee garnishes vary depending on where you live/d in Guyana.
+For instance, most Guyanese eat metemgee with fried fish and duff.
+Others have it with fried fish, duff and boiled egg.
+The addition of the boiled egg was introduced to me by my husband’s family.
+When it comes to metemgee I am a purist.
+I like to eat mine without garnishes.
+My husband on the other hand loves his metemgee with lots of “obstacles”, as he says, and he definitely cuts open one of the wiri-wiri peppers for added heat/spice.
 Whatever your preference, make some metemgee this weekend and enjoy it with your family!

 - 2 cassavas (yucas)